Advertisment

 A traditional scoreboard showing the overs in test cricket.
 Image- Wikipedia

 A minimum of 90 overs of bowling is played per day in a span of 6 hours.
-The whole 6 hours is divided into 3 sessions of two hours each.
+The whole 6 hours are divided into 3 sessions of two hours each.
 Also, a lunch break of 30 minutes and a tea break of 20 minutes are taken in between the sessions.
 On the first 4 days of the match, a minimum of 15 overs needs to be bowled in one hour.
 And on the last day, about 75 overs need to be bowled.
-But if the match gets interrupted due to rain, storm, or any other interferences, then the definite overs can be increased or decreased according to the situation of the match.
+But if the match gets interrupted due to rain, storm, or any other interference, then the definite overs can be increased or decreased according to the situation of the match.

 Also read: WTC Final: IND vs NZ All Players Stats, Records In England, WTC and against each other